ivan-kopylove/java-incubator/readme.md

 The project is an incubator - it contains different modules and serves different purposes:

-- via-negativa 1 - a showcase: there are 1001 way to shoot yourself in the foot, but only a few to do according expectations;
+- via-negativa 1 - a showcase: there are 1001 way to shoot yourself in the foot, but only a few to do according expectations.
+I have to recognize unexpected configurations as well;
 - via-negativa 2 - a drop experiment: the MVP examples of minimal permutations of components required to achieve some goal so it is easy to drop some component and check what will happen; unlike big projects, it's easy to track relations what affects what;
 - in form of runnable code - the actual phenomenon that can be observed;
 - pieces of apps' skeletons;